 Personality disorder – treatable or untreatable?

 People with a diagnosis of personality disorder have not, in the past, had enough help from mental health services.
-These services have been more focussed on mental illnesses like schizophrenia, bipolar disorder and depression.
+These services have been more focused on mental illnesses like schizophrenia, bipolar disorder, and depression.
 There have been arguments about whether mental health services can offer anything useful to people with personality disorders.
 Recent research makes it clear that mental health services can, and should help people with personality disorders.